 - Open files from a location that is not within the Users folder or on the desktop.

 - Create a folder for temporary, “Working Files” that is not in the Users folder or on the desktop.
 In AGi32, change the Working Files location.
 To do this, open System Settings by clicking [Menu: Tools > System Settings], click on the “File System” tab, then click the Browse button for the Working File location and browse to the new folder.
-The default location points to a location in the Users folder, as shown in the image below, and should be changed.
+The default location points to a location in the Users folder, as shown in the images below, and should be changed to a location like [C:\AGi32 Working Files] where "AGi32 Working Files" (or something similar) is a new folder created in a location that is, without question, on the local hard drive.